nwtime/ntpwww/content/en/archives/3-5.93e/driver22.md

 <dt><tt>time1 _time_</tt></dt>

-<dd>Specifies the time offset calibration factor, in seconds and fraction, with default 0.0.
+Specifies the time offset calibration factor, in seconds and fraction, with default 0.0.
 This parameter can be used to compensate for the UART and OS delays.
-Allow about 247 us for UART delays at 38400 bps and about 1 ms for SunOS streams nonsense.</dd>
+Allow about 247 us for UART delays at 38400 bps and about 1 ms for SunOS streams nonsense.

 <dt><tt>time2 _time_</tt></dt>

-<dd>Not used by this driver.</dd>
+Not used by this driver.

 <dt><tt>stratum _number_</tt></dt>

-<dd>Specifies the driver stratum, in decimal from 0 to 15, with default 0.</dd>
+Specifies the driver stratum, in decimal from 0 to 15, with default 0.

 <dt><tt>refid _string_</tt></dt>

-<dd>Specifies the driver reference identifier, an ASCII string from one to four characters, with default <tt>ATOM</tt>.</dd>
+Specifies the driver reference identifier, an ASCII string from one to four characters, with default <tt>ATOM</tt>.

 <dt><tt>flag1 0 | 1</tt></dt>

-<dd>Not used by this driver.</dd>
+Not used by this driver.

 <dt><tt>flag2 0 | 1</tt></dt>

-<dd>Not used by this driver.</dd>
+Not used by this driver.

 <dt><tt>flag3 0 | 1</tt></dt>

-<dd>Enables <tt>ppsclock</tt> line discipline/streams module if set.</dd>
+Enables <tt>ppsclock</tt> line discipline/streams module if set.

 <dt><tt>flag4 0 | 1</tt></dt>

-<dd>Not used by this driver.</dd>
+Not used by this driver.

 * * *